-Representative highway and transit networks and trip tables were developed to correspond with conditions expected in the horizon years of 2023, 2025, 2035, 2045 and 2050 reflecting projects in the 2024-2027 TIP and Resilience 2050.
+Representative highway and transit networks and trip tables were developed to correspond with conditions expected in the horizon years of 2023, 2025, 2035, 2045 and 2050 reflecting projects in the 2025-2028 TIP and Resilience 2050.

-Procedures for Determining Regional Transportation-Related Emissions

-The Baltimore region is using EPA's MOVES3 model for estimating mobile source emissions.
-A commercially-available software package, Central, was used to manage the process of connecting travel model output to the MOVES3 model that estimates mobile source emissions.
-The Central package processes travel demand model output and generates the needed MOVES transportation files then exports the information into the appropriate MOVES database.
+Procedures for Determining Regional Transportation-Related Emissions transportation files then exports the information into the appropriate MOVES database.
 Other non-transportation databases (meteorological data, vehicle registration, motor fuel parameters and Inspection and Maintenance (IM)) are imported into the appropriate MOVES database.
 After importing local planning assumptions, the MOVES emissions model is used to generate gram per mile emission factors which are applied to the local travel activity.
 The process is completed by generating user-friendly summaries of the MOVES output emission databases.